Sharing unique stories from our community

 International Nurses Program brings unique perspective to health system

 Launched in November 2019, the International Nurses Program has brought 175 nurses from 21 countries to ECU Health.
-Denique Barnett is a pediatric rehab nurse at the James and Connie Maynard Children’s Hospital and international nurse at ECU Health.
+Denique Barnett is a pediatric rehab nurse at ECU Health Maynard Children’s Hospital and international nurse at ECU Health.

 “My passion is pediatrics, but specifically neonatal nursing,” Barnett said.
 “Back home there is no degree program for neonatology.
 So I decided that, you know, to further my studies and to self-actualize, I would need to come to the United States.”